Zi-hao-Wei/Zi-hao-Wei.github.io/index.md

 Here is **Zihao Wei**.

 I am a first year master student majoring in **Computer Science** at Universtiy of Michigan - Ann Arbor.
 Currently, I serve as a research assistant, advised by [Prof. Andrew Owens](https://andrewowens.com/).
-I previously work with with [Prof. Cihang Xie](https://cihangxie.github.io/) and [Prof. Yuing Zhou](https://yuyinzhou.github.io/) during the summer research.
+I previously work with with [Prof. Cihang Xie](https://cihangxie.github.io/) and [Prof. Yuying Zhou](https://yuyinzhou.github.io/) during the summer research at UCSC.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *zihaowei@umich.edu*